 Alternative Names: Loch long caves

-Type of Dive: Steep slope and boulders (no caves) in Loch long
+Type of Dive: The caves in Loch Long is a steep slope and large boulders (no caves) in Loch long.

 Suggested Experience: Experienced divers